15 advantages of setting up a limited company in 2026 (UK guide)

 11. Tax relief on pension contributions

-If you own a limited company, pension contributions are deductible business expenses for the company, reducing its taxable profits.
 In other words, you don’t pay Corporation Tax on the amount of money the company pays as pension contributions.

 12. Tax planning opportunities

-As a limited company director, you have access to tax planning benefits unavailable to the self employed.
+As a limited company director, you have access to tax planning benefits unavailable to the self-employed.

 For example, you will pay less personal tax if dividends are distributed between spouses rather than to a single shareholder.